 The advantage of being a saver is that you’re unlikely to ever get into financial trouble.
 The downside is that you may deny yourself and those around you the joy of adventure and risk-taking.

-In order to challenge yourself to become more daring, make a finance plan allocating percentages of your monthly income to things like fun and personal development, as well as gifts for others.
-Commit to spending that money every month (or the accumulated amounts every three months or so).
+In order to challenge yourself to become more daring, make a finance plan allocating percentages of your monthly income to things like fun and personal development.
+Also put aside money for gifts.
+Commit to spending that money every single month (or the accumulated amounts every three months or so).
 Money makes you safe, yes, but it can also provide the means for you to grow and evolve, and enjoy life.

 Money never stays with you for long.
 As soon as you come into any amount of money, you find ways to spend it.
 No matter how much money you make, you never have anything left in your account at the end of each month.